AImissq/r-bot/README.md

 git clone https://github.com/AImissq/r-bot.git

+DO NOT run "npm install" it's already done

 register your app in reddit developer (settings/apps (register as script type app)

 in URL redirect on the register app form use http://localhost:80